-Matt Nicholson, the associate head coach of Niagara University’s Division I Men’s Hockey Team, navigated the United States immigration system for nearly 20 years before becoming an American citizen on July 31st, 2019.
+Matt Nicholson, the associate head coach of Niagara University’s Division I Men’s Hockey Team, navigated the United States immigration system for nearly 20 years before going through the naturalization process and becoming an American citizen on July 31st, 2019.
 He spoke with FordMurray about his journey from student visa to U.S. Citizenship, and how his status has provided peace of mind during the COVID-19 pandemic in this installment of Profiles in Immigration.

 First as a student at Colgate University in upstate New York, then as a professional hockey player, and finally as a hockey coach, in all, Matt Nicholson studied or worked under four visa programs, including the B-1, TN and H-1B visa, before eventually gaining Permanent Resident status in 2014, and becoming a Naturalized U.S. Citizen in July of 2019.

 Matt’s immigration journey spanned nearly half his life, but with every step on the immigration ladder, Matt developed a stronger sense of belonging in the United States.

 “It’s kind of like dating, then getting engaged, then getting married, then having kids,” Matt said (he is a self-professed analogy guy).
 “With every step, there is more commitment and there is a deeper love and more peace of mind.”